Ebiroll/qemu-xtensa-esp32s2/docs/system/deprecated.rst

 The ``-realtime mlock=on|off`` argument has been replaced by the ``-overcommit mem-lock=on|off`` argument.

-``-numa node,mem=``\ *size* (since 4.1)
-'''''''''''''''''''''''''''''''''''''''

-The parameter ``mem`` of ``-numa node`` is used to assign a part of guest RAM to a NUMA node.
-But when using it, it's impossible to manage specified RAM chunk on the host side (like bind it to a host node, setting bind policy, ...), so guest end-ups with the fake NUMA configuration with suboptiomal performance.
-However since 2014 there is an alternative way to assign RAM to a NUMA node using parameter ``memdev``, which does the same as ``mem`` and adds means to actualy manage node RAM on the host side.
-Use parameter ``memdev`` with *memory-backend-ram* backend as an replacement for parameter ``mem`` to achieve the same fake NUMA effect or a properly configured *memory-backend-file* backend to actually benefit from NUMA configuration.
-In future new machine versions will not accept the option but it will still work with old machine types.
-User can check QAPI schema to see if the legacy option is supported by looking at MachineInfo::numa-mem-supported property.

-``-numa`` node (without memory specified) (since 4.1)
-'''''''''''''''''''''''''''''''''''''''''''''''''''''

-Splitting RAM by default between NUMA nodes has the same issues as ``mem`` parameter described above with the difference that the role of the user plays QEMU using implicit generic or board specific splitting rule.
-Use ``memdev`` with *memory-backend-ram* backend or ``mem`` (if it's supported by used machine type) to define mapping explictly instead.

-``-mem-path`` fallback to RAM (since 4.1)
-'''''''''''''''''''''''''''''''''''''''''

-Currently if guest RAM allocation from file pointed by ``mem-path`` fails, QEMU falls back to allocating from RAM, which might result in unpredictable behavior since the backing file specified by the user is ignored.
-In the future, users will be responsible for making sure the backing storage specified with ``-mem-path`` can actually provide the guest RAM configured with ``-m`` and QEMU will fail to start up if RAM allocation is unsuccessful.

-RISC-V ``-bios`` (since 4.1)
+RISC-V ``-bios`` (since 5.1)
 ''''''''''''''''''''''''''''

 QEMU 4.1 introduced support for the -bios option in QEMU for RISC-V for the RISC-V virt machine and sifive_u machine.

-QEMU 4.1 has no changes to the default behaviour to avoid breakages.
-This default will change in a future QEMU release, so please prepare now.
-All users of the virt or sifive_u machine must change their command line usage.
+QEMU 4.1 had no changes to the default behaviour to avoid breakages.

+QEMU 5.1 changes the default behaviour from ``-bios none`` to ``-bios default``.

-QEMU 4.1 has three options, please migrate to one of these three:
+QEMU 5.1 has three options:
- 1. ``-bios none`` - This is the current default behavior if no -bios option is included.
-QEMU will not automatically load any firmware.
-It is up to the user to load all the images they need.
+ 1. ``-bios default`` - This is the current default behavior if no -bios option is included.
- 2. ``-bios default`` - In a future QEMU release this will become the default behaviour if no -bios option is specified.
 This option will load the default OpenSBI firmware automatically.
       The firmware is included with the QEMU release and no user interaction is required.
 All a user needs to do is specify the kernel they want to boot with the -kernel option
+ 2. ``-bios none`` - QEMU will not automatically load any firmware.
+It is up to the user to load all the images they need.
  3. ``-bios <file>`` - Tells QEMU to load the specified file as the firmwrae.

 ``-tb-size`` option (since 5.0)